m-dml/m-dml.github.io/research.md

 <img align="left" src="lorenz96_twoLevel_fig_schneider_5ss.png" width="280" height="280" style="margin: 0px 20px 0px 0px"/>
  <span style="color:gray"><sub><sup>Parameter inference for the Lorenz 96 model using the [APT-SNPE algorithm](https://arxiv.org/abs/1905.07488).
  Here the task is to identify the values of four model parameters (F, h, b, c) based on the outputs of the L96 model.
- Prior beliefs regarding possible parameter values are updated after observing data into narrower posterior ranges of parameters given data, which are centered on the ground-truth parameters.
+ Prior beliefs regarding possible parameter values are updated after observing data into narrower posterior ranges of plausible parameter values given data, which are centered on the ground-truth parameters.
 Each black dot is a single sample from the probability distribution p(parameters | data). </sup></sub></span>
 <br/><br/><br/><br/><br/><br/>